 A bug-headed scientist, a la the original The Fly; Triffids, IIRC; The aforementioned Pod People; the series LOVES referencing classic sci-fi/horror.
 Chapter 13 even features a monster designed along the same lines as the imfamous Rat-Bat-Spider from Angry Red Planet.
 How's that for obtuse references!

 Later it's even worse: An old member off the Great Race of Yith appears in one chapter as an assasin, and a squid creature judge in chapter 23 bears an uncanny resemblense to the Venusian from It Conquered the World.

 The verbal tic of the android siblings could be a shout out for Foobar.
 Makes sense consider its use and derivation.

 Trioxin is used to reanimate very dangerous zombies.

-Slave to PR: Played with the Royal Family: Reiri and Riza converse this trope when they realize all the royals live in mansions in the top of a hill: The Royals not only had to win, they had to win as someone brave and fit to be king, so they need to display they are not afraid... but they send assasins to dispose of each other.
-This leads to interesting situations: Even when they claim they are generous with his sibling, no sibling believes them.
-And yet is necessary for them to be admired like the monsters: When Reiri asks Riza if she would follow Hime if she acted cowardly, she immediately answers "No".
+Slave to PR: The Royal Family plays with this.
+Reiri and Riza converse on this trope when they realize all the royals live in mansions in the top of a hill—the Royals not only have to win, they must display courage and fitness to rule, so they need to show no fear... but they send assassins to dispose of one other.
+This leads to awkward family dynamics, in that even when one of them claims to feel no hostility towards the others, they're not believed.
+And yet it's necessary for them to be admired among the monsters: when Reiri asks Riza if she would follow a cowardly Hime, Riza immediately answers "No".

 The Slow Path: Flandre stays behind when the crew goes to the past and deactivates.
 Back in the present, they find her and take her to her creator to be repaired.